How McDonald's Makes its Money: Revenue Breakdown (2024)

 Franchised Restaurants — 60% of Revenue

-- Royalties (~35% of franchised revenue): Franchisees pay ~4% of gross sales as a service fee/royalty for the McDonald’s brand, system, and support.
+- Royalties (~35% of franchised revenue): Franchisees pay approximately 4% of gross sales as a service fee for the McDonald’s brand, supply chain, operating system, and marketing infrastructure.
+Royalties are structurally similar to a transaction fee — McDonald’s earns a cut of every transaction without bearing operating risk

-Franchised revenue carries ~82% operating margin — extraordinarily high because McDonald’s bears minimal operating costs (the franchisee covers labor, food, and utilities).
+Franchised revenue carries ~82% operating margin — extraordinarily high because McDonald’s bears minimal operating costs while the franchisee covers labor, food, and utilities.

 Company-Operated Restaurants — 39% of Revenue